bc-marine-canvas/bc-marine-canvas/content/care-and-upkeep/canvas-repair.md

 ---
-description: "Zipper repair, restitching, and canvas patches."
+description: "We do patches, zippers, fasteners, restitching, and more."
-slug: canvas-repair
+slug: repairs
-title: Canvas repair
+title: Repairs
 featuredImage:
   path: care-and-upkeep/panel-repair.jpg
   alt: Examining a damaged piece of an enclosure panel